amr28693/differential_chem_config/README.md

-# Differential Structure of a Configuration Field on the Periodic Table
+# Geodesic Costs on a Scalar Field over the Periodic Table Predict Diatomic Bond Dissociation Energies

 **Companion code and data for:**

-> A. M. Rodriguez, "Differential Structure of a Configuration Field on the Periodic Table Encodes Chemical Hardness and Predicts Diatomic Bond Energies," submitted to *Discover Chemistry* (2026).
+> A. M. Rodriguez, "Geodesic Costs on a Scalar Field over the Periodic Table Predict Diatomic Bond Dissociation Energies," submitted to *Discover Chemistry* (2026).

 ---